 - Participate in pre and post-trip activities and get-togethers;

 - Share their experience with other young people at school and in your community upon return to the reservation;

 - Complete a post-trip survey with suggestions and/or recommendations for future trips;

 - Make a commitment to the Youth Applicant Covenant

 The application is our way of learning about you.
-There are two main parts: one is personal information that you can fill out on your own or with the help of your parents/guardians or teachers; the other involves asking people who know you well, like your teacher or family friend, to provide references for you.
-The application deadline is firm so we suggest giving yourself at least 4 weeks to complete the application
+There are two main parts: one is personal information that you can fill out on your own or with the help of your parent(s), grandparent(s), guardian or teacher; the other involves asking people who know you well, like your teacher or family friend, to provide references for you.
+The application can take some time so we suggest giving yourself at least 2 – 3 weeks to complete it.

 Recommendations for a Successful YouthStay